johnttaylor/pim/README-Intro-TShell.md

   * ```mycmd "arg1 embedded ``escape`` characters" arg2 arg3```

 * A command can output zero or more lines when it executes.
-Each line of output is an atomic operation for the shell.
+Each line of output is individually framed and is an atomic operation for the shell.

 Example __threads__ command:
 ```